 AboitizPower, its Subsidiaries, and Affiliates are in various stages of development of several projects.
-Some of these projects have been awarded renewable energy service contracts by DOE.
+Some of these projects have been awarded Renewable Energy Service Contracts by the DOE.

-Distribution Business
+Distribution Utilities Business

-Under EPIRA, the business of electricity distribution is a regulated public utility business that requires a franchise that can be granted only by Congress.
+Under the EPIRA, the business of electricity distribution is a regulated public utility business that requires a franchise that can be granted only by Congress.
 In addition to the legislative franchise, a CPCN from ERC is also required to operate as a public utility.
 However, distribution utilities operating within economic zones are not required to obtain a franchise from Congress, but must be duly registered with PEZA in order to operate within the economic zone.

-All distribution utilities are required to submit to ERC a statement of their compliance with the technical specifications prescribed in the Philippine Distribution Code, which provides the rules and regulations for the operation and maintenance of distribution systems, and the performance standards set out in the implementing rules of the EPIRA.
+All distribution utilities are required to submit to the ERC a statement of their compliance with the technical specifications prescribed in the Philippine Distribution Code, which provides the rules and regulations for the operation and maintenance of distribution systems, and the performance standards set out in the implementing rules of the EPIRA.